Store opening: attracting and engaging with gamification

 What’s more, this marketing activity is ideal for animating and rewarding your customer community.
 During the Christmas period, consumers are on the lookout for good deals and discounts to save money on their gift purchases.
 By distributing discount vouchers and attractive gifts every day, the brand can build customer loyalty and convert new prospects, generating more sales.

-3 tips for a successful digital Advent Calendar
+3 tips to create a digital Advent Calendar

 The Advent Calendar is the perfect way to animate your community during the Christmas holidays and multiply the points of contact with your audience, but it also requires a great deal of planning.
 Here are a few tips to help you succeed and keep up the pace.